nus-cs2103-AY2122S1/ip/docs/README.md

  - Existing tasks can be filtered via their task names or their tagged categories.

 3. **List** tasks
-  -Provides an overview of all tasks and their current status.
+ - Provides an overview of all tasks and their current status.

 ## Usage